-Government dietary guidelines must be be reasonable and science-based.
+Government dietary guidelines must be be reasonable and based on science.

 Imagine you’re at a friend’s party.
 You finish nursing your first beer and casually reach for a second.
 Everyone immediately stops and stares.
 Your friends start whispering to themselves, wondering if they should stage an intervention.